Is worry wearing your down?

 “But,” says the old monk, “only if you pick it up.”

-The boulder in the Buddhist parable represents our worries and none of us is strong enough to carry worries on our backs all the time.
+The boulder in the Buddhist parable represents our worries and none of us is strong enough to carry them on our backs all the time.

-Nobody knows what is going to happen.
-No one can predict how many lives will be lost to this pandemic or how many people will lose their jobs and for how long, or what kind of world we will find ourselves when we get to the other side of this catastrophe.
+Nobody knows how we are going to emerge at the other end.
+No one can predict how many more lives will be lost to this pandemic.
+No one can say for sure how long the pandemic will last or what kind of world we will find ourselves in when we get to the other side of this catastrophe.

-First of all, you need to put the boulder down and straighten up.
+First of all, we need to put the boulder down.

 Feel lighter?
 I bet you do.

-But anxiety doesn’t.
 It doesn’t want you to let go of worry.
-You see Anxiety and Worry are best friends.
+You see “Anxiety” and “Worry” are best friends.
 They want to stay together.
 Anxiety wants you to keep carrying Worry so that she can keep living in your mind.

 By painting the boulder.